pivot-access-ltd/bma-offline-docs/src/ip-ranges.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/a76e24de7c65d3553f853bc2b6a96671d756651b.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/a76e24de7c65d3553f853bc2b6a96671d756651b.jpeg"></a>

 Choose 'Reserve range' or 'Reserve dynamic range'.
 If you choose the latter, MAAS will automatically provide DHCP for enlistment and commissioning provided that the associated VLAN has DHCP enabled.
-Read the [DHCP page](/t/managing-dhcp/nnnn).

 When you choose either of those two options, a window will appear allowing you to enter start and end addresses for the range as well as a comment.